Features#

 Workspaces and tasks with cx

-cx includes conda-workspaces, which adds project-scoped multi-environment workspace management and a built-in task runner to conda.
+cx includes conda-workspaces, which adds project-scoped multi-environment workspace management and a task runner to conda.
 After bootstrap, two new subcommands are available:

 cx workspace init --name my-project